NiYuan224/draft-ni-wimse-ai-agent-identity/draft-ni-wimse-ai-agent-identity.md

 ~~~~
 *Figure 3: Owner-Mediate Model*

+* Typical Application Scenarios: This model is ideal for enterprise governance.
+Since the owner sits in the middle, acting like a middlebox to ensure no request reaches server unless it complies with enterprise security policies and compliance requirements.
+It is particularly suitable for hierarchical environments where the owner acts as a centralized gateway for multiple proxies.

+* Attack Surface: The owner becomes a high-value target and a single point of failure.
+If it is compromised, an attacker can forge approvals for any agent across the managed proxies.
+To mitigate this, mutual authentication and cryptographic integrity are mandatory between proxies and the owner.
+Furthermore, as a centralized gateway, the owner is vulnerable to Denial-of-Service attacks.
+It is essential to implement rate limiting and request queuing.

 ### Server-Mediated (Challenge-Response)
 In this model, the owner acts as an independent verifier.
 The server orchestrates the binding phase by contacting the owner as a separate step in the issuance logic, decoupling the binding from the agent's request.